OUBT-Net-917-Oly/web-services-thaxor/readme.txt

 	Add controls and methods for the new search methods above

-Assignment 2 - Create Service and Page:
+Assignment 2 - Create New Service and Page:

  - In the service:
 	Add a new service, Like the Flintstones or Simpsons services already there, for your favorite show or sports team, or you can just add methods to Flintstones service.